perossing/sql-server-project/README.md

 - There must be at least one book written by 'Stephen King'.

-To populate tables, I set up data in Excel sheets with columns to match tables.
+To *populate tables*, I set up data in Excel sheets with columns to match tables.
 Then since using INSERT statements in SQL Server was part of the lesson, I worked the proper syntax into Excel columns to copy & paste INSERT statements into SQL Server

 ## Assignment for stored procedure -- Write queries for:
 - How many copies of the book titled "The Lost Tribe" are owned by the library branch whose name is "Sharpstown"?